Celebrating Our Natural Resources

 Take a deep breath.
 Can you tell the difference between fresh air and polluted air?

+Plants and animals grow and thrive better with clean air.
 Air moves, so polluted air can blow in from near and far.
 There are many people who work hard to clean up the air.
 Car makers build engines that pollute less.
 Laws set rules for companies to dispose of waste.
-Many people—including farmers—are making electricity from cleaner, renewable energy sources instead of coal or petroleum.
+Many people— including farmers—are making electricity from cleaner, renewable energy sources instead of coal or petroleum.
 They are using solar power, wind, and field crops as energy sources for our cars, homes, and factories.
 It all adds up to cleaner air!

 Did you know that green plants help to clean air?
 They take in carbon dioxide, trap fine dust, and release oxygen during photosynthesis.
 Those green plants include grasses on prairies, algae in oceans, crops in fields, and trees in forests.
 About one-third of the oxygen released comes from grasses and other non-woody plants.
 One-third comes from ocean plants.
 Another third comes from forests.
 Take a breath—and thank the plants!